jacobmacdonnell/OmniPost/docs/MVP_PLAN.md

         -   **Property Name:** You can leave this as `Combine All` or rename if desired (e.g., `generatedPosts`).
         -   **Remove Duplicate Keys:** Ensure this checkbox is selected.
     - [ ] Click the "Execute Node" button on the Merge node to test.
-        -   [ ] Confirm that all three generated posts (`twitterPost`, `linkedinPost`, `instagramPost`) are now merged into a single JSON object under the `output` key (or your custom `Property Name`) in the Merge node's output.
+        -   [ ] Confirm that all three generated posts (from `choices[0].message.content` of each OpenAI node) are now merged into a single JSON object under the `output` key (or your custom `Property Name`) in the Merge node's output.
 This is the final JSON structure your frontend will receive.

 - [ ] ### 2.9 Activate the Workflow
     - [ ] In the top right corner of the n8n workflow editor, toggle the **"Active"** switch to `On`.